 Wall Street has its own mythology.
 You often hear a commentator say that the bears are in charge or that the bulls have taken over.
 Analysts like to say they are "bullish" or "bearish" on the market or on a particular stock.
 This has become so common that few people ever stop to explain what these terms mean.
 The meanings are simple and easy to remember.
-Investing based on them is another thing.

-When you hear someone say we're in a bear market, she means stocks are headed down, in her estimation.
+When someone says we're in a bear market, she believes stocks are headed down.
 This means sellers outnumber buyers.
-A bear market can go on for years.
+Historically, bear markets have been shorter in duration than bull markets, with an average length of 18 months.
 If stocks go down for just a few days or weeks, the movement is usually called a "pullback" or a "correction."
-Once stocks drop 20-to-30 percent in value, you may hear speculation that it is a bear market, meaning it could drop a lot further before it comes back up.
+Once stocks drop 20 percent from their peak in value, you may hear speculation that it is a bear market, meaning it could drop a lot further before it comes back up.

 The Source of the Names

 Miners used to actually pit bears and bulls together in a fighting ring.
 In the United States, this was common during the Gold Rush era in California.
 This bloody sport eventually was outlawed, but the symbolic strength of the two animals translated into modern Wall Street usage.
 As for the "up" and "down" parts, some claim this is a reference to the bull's tendency to slash upward and the bear's tendency to strike downward.
 The pigs are a modern addition by some unknown wit.

 Kevin Johnston writes for Ameriprise Financial, the Rutgers University MBA Program and Evan Carmichael.
 He has written about business, marketing, finance, sales and investing for publications such as "The New York Daily News," "Business Age" and "Nation's Business."
 He is an instructional designer with credits for companies such as ADP, Standard and Poor's and Bank of America.